research-team/robot-dream/doc/architecture.md

-However the simulation of 1% of human brain required a cluster of 250 K- supercomputers (each contains 96 computing nodes, each node contains a 2.0 GHz 8-core SPARC64 processor and 16 GB of memory) that was done by KEN institute in 2013 and this simulation was slower than human brain in 1000 times [12].
+However the simulation of 1% of human brain required a cluster of 250 K- supercomputers (each contains 96 computing nodes, each node contains a 2.0 GHz 8-core SPARC64 processor and 16 GB of memory) that was done by RIKEN institute in 2013 and this simulation was slower than human brain in 1000 times [12].
 According to the estimates of the Human brain project the computational capacity to simulate whole human brain should be 30 exaflop that is not feasible